Who I work with, and why

 Never rewrite.

 The most expensive decision in software is starting over.
 Almost every rewrite is avoidable.
 The problem is rarely the code.
-It's the absence of a system that defines what the code should do.
+It is the absence of a system that defines what the code should do.

 Define before you build.